Language

 Notes

 Unlike many other languages, Go does not require a type to explicitly declare that it implements an interface.
 If a type implements all the methods an interface requires, it satisfies that interface automatically.
-This is known as "duck typing."
+This is known as "duck typing" — a mechanism where a type is considered to satisfy an interface simply by having the required methods, without any explicit declaration.

 The type assertion v.(T) panics if the conversion fails.
 To convert safely, use the two-value form v, ok := v.(T).